Travel report: Cycle tour along the Romantic Road

 View from Harburg Castle

-Then we soon reach the edge of the asteroid crater, also called Nördlinger Ries, in the middle of which Nördlingen lies.
-We imagine we can see the rim of the crater, even though we are not geologists.
-More than 14 million years ago an asteroid hit here and left a crater with a diameter of about 25 km.
-This is excellent to see especially from the air, with the bicycle it is rather difficult to see.
+After that, we soon reach the edge of the asteroid crater, also known as the Nördlinger Ries, in the middle of which Nördlingen lies.
+We imagine we can see the edge of the crater, even though we are not geologists.
+Over 14 million years ago, an asteroid struck here and left behind a crater with a diameter of around 25 km.
+This is particularly easy to see from the air, but it is rather difficult to see by bike.

-We are curious about Nördlingen, because we have read that there is still a city wall that can be walked around, which encloses the old core of the city almost in a circle.
-So we strengthen ourselves in the hotel, situated at the edge of the city wall, quickly with a coffee and off we go on the city wall.
-We are thrilled by the view of beautiful alleys and houses.
-Here a small stream, there a beautiful courtyard - the city exudes a wonderful flair from the Middle Ages and is still down-to-earth and not overrun by tourists.
+We are excited about Nördlingen, as we have read that there is still a city wall that can be walked around, which almost encircles the old town center.
+So we quickly fortify ourselves with a coffee at the hotel, situated on the edge of the town wall, and off we go to the town wall.
+We are thrilled by the view of the beautiful alleyways and houses.
+A small stream here, a beautiful courtyard there - the town exudes a wonderful flair from the Middle Ages and yet is still down-to-earth and not overrun by tourists.

 Stage 4: Nördlingen - Dinkelsbühl

-We leave Nördlingen and let the cycle path signs of the Romantic Road guide us through villages, fields, meadows and forests.
+We leave Nördlingen and let the cycle path signs on the Romantic Road guide us through villages, fields, meadows and forests.

-Today the sun is shining splendidly - for the first time on our tour so far.
-Shortly after passing the Maihingen monastery, we have to make the most of it and lie down on the grass.
-A bike tour can be this quiet and relaxing.
+The sun is shining beautifully today - for the first time on our tour so far.
+We have to make the most of it shortly after passing Maihingen Monastery and lie down on the grass.
+A cycle tour can be so peaceful and relaxing.
 Only the grasshoppers hop around us and seem to have more energy than we do.

-Today's stage has few sights, but we like the landscape and the sun very much, so we pause again and again.
-The slightly hilly route runs mostly on small side roads, field and bike paths, which are also partly roughly graveled.
-Not so easy to drive such a path when it suddenly goes steeply downhill.
+Today's stage has few sights, but we really like the landscape and the sun, so we take a break every now and then.
+The slightly hilly route mostly runs along small side roads, dirt tracks and cycle paths, some of which are roughly gravelled.
+It's not so easy to cycle on a path like this when it suddenly goes steeply downhill.

 Show more Show less

 We reach Dinkelsbühl without any accidents.
-On a well-marked bike path and without much traffic, we are already in the middle of the center and in front of our hotel.
-Honestly, we had not informed us about Dinkelsbühl and are now even more amazed!
+On a well-signposted cycle path and without much traffic, we are already in the middle of the town center and in front of our hotel.
+To be honest, we hadn't done much research on Dinkelsbühl and are now all the more surprised!
 What a beautiful old town!
-Every alley and every house seems to be freshly renovated, not a single "new" building in the whole town, none that stands out in a style-opposing way.
-No, you can tell immediately that great importance is attached to preserving all houses and alleys in their original character.
-We are honestly thrilled and do not go back to the hotel until we have seen almost every alley and every house.
+Every alley and every house seems to have been freshly renovated, not a single "new" building in the whole town, not one that stands out in any way.
+No, you immediately notice that great care has been taken here to ensure that all the houses and alleyways retain their original character.
+We are honestly thrilled and don't go back to the hotel until we have seen almost every alley and every house.

-We are surprised that there are not more tourists here, we do not know a better preserved old town with the typical clichéd images that a medieval town offers.
-But we are also pleased that no mass tourism floods the alleys here yet.
+We are surprised that there aren't more tourists here, as we have never seen a better preserved old town with the typical clichéd images that a medieval town offers.
+But we are also pleased that mass tourism has not yet flooded the streets here.

 Dinkelsbühl